Curl Pattern Guide: Types of Curly Hair and How to Find Your Curl Type

 How to Identify Your Curl Type?

-It does not require much other than visual identification when recognizing your curls, but some factors may affect the look, for example, the longer hair will result in a looser curl pattern as the weight will stretch your curls.
+It does not require much other than visual identification when recognizing your curls, but some factors may affect the look.
+For example, the longer hair will result in a looser curl pattern as the weight will stretch your curls.
 In addition, each person can have more than one type of curl in their hair, which means you may have a combination of wavy, curly, and kinky.
 Straight hair is the most intuitive; it does not have any waves and curls, so here we mainly focus on the other three types of curls.

 Type 2 Curl: Wavy Hair Types